CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/working-with-sap-business-one-web-client.md

 8. Refresh the **SAP Business One Web Client** page to apply the changes.

+9. Done!
+You've successfully configured CSP in SAP Web Client.

 :::info[note]
-By following these guidelines, you can efficiently configure and manage the CompuTec Web Client Start and its associated plugins, ensuring seamless operation of your SAP Business One system.
-If you need further assistance, feel free to reach out!
+By following these steps, you can easily set up and manage CompuTec WebClient Start and its plugins, ensuring your SAP Business One Web Client runs smoothly.

+If you need help at any point, feel free to reach out: [CompuTec Helpdesk Portal](https://support.computec.pl/servicedesk/customer/portals?q=webUp).
 :::